eyeti/iconverse/README.md

 iconverse
 =========

+An integration of 2go, Facebook Chat and other IMs like GTalk, WhatsApp and Jabber in one fluid, easy-to-use and increasingly efficient, open source platform.

-please see iconverse.pdf for the whole story
+See iconverse.pdf for the whole story